datacamp/authoring/docs/mobile/authoring.md

 Then write an exercise for each topic.
 You can familiarize yourself with how exercises work by perusing the [exercises documentation](/mobile/exercises/README.md).

-Don't be afraid to split one topic into 2 or even 3+ exercises if it's difficult to teach something in a single exercise.
+Because space is so limited, it's extra important to split concepts up into the smallest possible unit that can be explained in a single exercise.
+For example, it's often valuable to first demonstrate a concept conceptually with a Multiple Choice or Select Output/Table exercise, **before** asking students to produce any code with a Select Code or Tap exercise.
+If you find yourself asking whether something should be a single exercise or multiple exercises, the answer is usually multiple.

 One great strategy is to hit the same topic from multiple angles by using different exercise types back to back.
-You will find that certain subjects naturally lend themselves to certain exercise types, but in general you should try to vary the exercise types in a lesson.
+You will find that certain subjects naturally lend themselves to certain exercise types, but in general you should vary the exercise types as much as possible in a lesson.

+It's a good idea to end a course lesson with several integrative exercises that incorporate 2 or more concepts from the lesson.

+### Practice Lessons

+When writing a chapter practice lesson, assume that the student has successfully completed all the course lessons in that chapter.
+Any covered material is fair game for practice.

+Keep in mind that practice exercises are presented in a random order, so unlike course lessons, you can't build up concepts progressively - each exercise should always be completely standalone.

+Don't teach new concepts in the practice.
+The only time you should be include context in a practice exercise is when you need to set up a scenario for the exercise.

+If you use a comment scaffold for the course lessons as [outlined above](/mobile/authoring.md#course-lessons), then it's easy to copy and paste all the individual topics that you need to hit in the practice.
+Drilling individual concepts in the practice lesson is welcome, but you should also write integrative exercises that combine concepts across lessons.

 ## Working with YAML